kopflast/python3_examples/README.md

 ## zahlenraten
 A very simple script looking for a three digit number.
 Not all input errors are caught.
 The game is operated via the console and does not require a menu.
 The script chooses a random three-digit number between 111 and 999, the player enters three digits and learns whether his input is a hit, it is too high or too low.
 If successful, the script outputs the number of attempts and the time needed.

+## lotto
+Very simple lottery simulator 6 out of 49 with extra number.
+The random module is not very random.
+Good luck.

 ---